-If you’ve been attempting for some time to get pregnant, chances are you know all about Polycystic Ovary Syndrome (PCOS), one of the leading causes of infertility.
+If you’ve been attempting for some time to get pregnant, Polycystic Ovary Syndrome (PCOS) is one of the most common causes of female infertility.

-Dr. Joseph Welter, a Marshfield Clinic obstetrician and gynecologist, said PCOS affects 6 to 8 percent of all women in the United States.
+According to Centers for Disease Control and Prevention, PCOS affects 6 to 12 percent of all women in the United States.
 Its cause is unknown, but most experts think several factors, including genetics, could play a role.

 PCOS symptoms include:

-- Elevated levels of androgens, commonly called male hormones, produced by the ovaries
+- Elevated levels of androgens (commonly called male hormones)

 - Excess hair growth on the face and other areas